StellarCN/py-stellar-base/docs/en/index.rst

 Thanks
 ------
-This document is based on `JavaScript Stellar SDK`_ documentation.
+This document is based on `Stellar JavaScript SDK`_ documentation.
 Thank you to all the people who have already contributed to Stellar ecosystem!